 A successful co-creation process demands the active and engaged involvement of all partners from the early stages of the project.
-All interests, opinions and ideas should be treated with the same consideration and respect, in order to maximise trust, legitimacy and co-ownership of results.
-Meetings should offer safe environments for project partners to exchange ideas and brainstorm, as a breeding ground for creative thinking.
+All interests, opinions and ideas should be treated with the same consideration and respect, in order to maximise trust, credibility, legitimacy and co-ownership of results.
+Meetings should offer safe (online and face-to-face) environments for project partners to exchange ideas and brainstorm, as a breeding ground for creative thinking.